prashantpawar/blockapps-js/README.md

 The routes are:

- - `routes.solc(code)`: takes Solidity source code and returns a Promise resolving to an object `{vmCode, symTab}`, where `vmCode` is the compiled Ethereum VM opcodes and `symTab` is an object containing storage layout and type information for all state variables and functions in the source.
+ - `routes.solc(code)`: takes Solidity source code and returns a Promise resolving to an object `{vmCode, symTab, name}`, where `vmCode` is the compiled Ethereum VM opcodes, `name` is the name of the Solidity contract (currently, only code defining a single contract is supported), and `symTab` is an object containing storage layout and type information for all state variables and functions in the source.
 Normally you will not need to use this object.

  - `routes.extabi(code)`: like `solc`, but returns only the symTab directly.